calli-eve/eve-pi/README.md

 ## Hosting

 Easiest way to host is deploy the app through Vercel https://vercel.com.
 Login with github, point to eve-pi repository, setup the env variables and the app should work out of the box.

+## Planetary coordinate system

+ESI PI planet info endpoint returns pin coorinates.
+These coordinates seem to work like this:

+Latitude starts from 0 at the north pole and ends at Pi (3.141...) at the south pole.
+Longitude starts at some point from 0 and ends at Tau (6.283...) after going around the planet.

+To translate the coordinates to 2D plane one could use Azimuthal equidistant projection.
+With this service we will just render a webgl sphere and place the pins directly on it.
+To access the render click the planet icon.